 The fields start to fill around 8am and you’ll be hard-pressed to find a corner to yourself because this farm is lovely and everyone wants to enjoy it.
 The early bird gets the worm indeed!

 Pick up a souvenir on your way out.
 Tulip bulbs and fresh cut flowers are available for sale from the Tulip Market located in the middle of the main blue building.

 If you take photos during your visit, the Wooden Shoe Tulip Farm would love to see them.
 Make sure to tag them online @woodenshoefarm.

-Hot Air Balloons at the Tulip Festival
+Hot Air Balloons at the Oregon Tulip Farm

 And if you’re wondering – yes, the hot air balloons at the tulip festival most definitely live up to the hype.
 Seeing them is always a highlight for us.

 If you’d like to fly in a hot air balloon while visiting the Wooden Shoe Tulip Festival in Oregon, you can contact that Hot Air Balloon Hotline at 503-877-4693.